juangallostra/roguelike-tutorial/README.md

 - The player class is in charge of handling its key events.
 It receives the key pressed and decides how to act.
 - The game map is a class instead of a list of lists.
 - The dungeon has more than one level (it enables having `N` levels).
 Change level by using `z` to go up and `x` to go down when on a stair tile.
+- Enable loading custom tilesets.
+This is covered in the extras section.

 ## TODO List

-- [ ] Investigate how to use bigger tilesets
+- [ ] Investigate how to use custom tilesets
 - [ ] Document code.
 - [ ] Change color palette.
-- [ ] Add option to play with alphanumeric chars instead of colours.
+- [ ] Add option to play with alphanumeric chars instead of colours/tilesets.
 - [x] Add stairs to move between dungeon levels.
 - [x] Fix field of view.
 - [x] Only show objects that are in the current level.